 Your insurance company should send out an adjuster to inspect your damage.
 If circumstances allow, make a list of all property damaged or destroyed, take pictures, keep a record of expenses, keep original bills and receipts for lost items.
 Submit these along with your claim to the insurance company.

 What if my insurance does not cover all of the damage to my home or personal property?

 You may be eligible for benefits under the FEMA program if you are unable to pay for the repair or replacement of essential parts of your home or essential personal property.
 FEMA information for policyholders can be found at www.fema.gov/information-policyholders.

 Dealing with home repair contractors

-When it comes time to repair damage, be watchful for unscrupulous contractors.
-Be cautious when signing post-loss assignments for homeowners insurance claims.
+When it comes time to repair the damage, be watchful for unscrupulous contractors.
+Be cautious when signing post-loss assignments for homeowners' insurance claims.
 See the Department of Insurance consumer alert, “Post Loss Assignments of Claims” found on the Department’s website at doi.nebraska.gov/sites/doi.nebraska.gov/files/doc/ConsumerAlertPostLossAssignments_0.pdf .

 The Department of Insurance has several brochures and consumer alerts available on its website at doi.nebraska.gov.
 Links from the Department’s website that may be helpful include:

 Flood Insurance Claims Handbook: https://www.fema.gov/media-library/assets/documents/6659?id=2184 Flood Outreach Toolkit: https://doi.nebraska.gov/public-info/flood-outreach-toolkit

 Filing an insurance-related complaint with the Department of Insurance: doi.nebraska.gov/consumer/consumer-assistance